 go on along Van Diemen straat, and cross an inland shipping canal – you will pass this canal several times.

 go straight on, passing dockland construction sites.
-The cycle path has been relocated, alongside a new tunnel (not open yet).
+The cycle path has been relocated, alongside a new road tunnel.

 continue along the older section of street (Tasman straat).
 After the traffic lights, turn left, into Hembrug straat.